Abbas1608/Review-Insight-Analyzer/README.md

 ![After](Output/After_run.png)

 ```
+Important Information:
-"Once the application is executed, the project folder will include files such as amazon_reviews.csv,
+Once the application is executed, the project folder will include files such as "amazon_reviews.csv",
-which stores all the scraped reviews from the provided Amazon product URL."
+which stores all the scraped reviews from the provided Amazon product URL.
 ```

 ## 6. Project Workflow